 They are a hardy breed; their short coat is able to withstand warm days and cold nights.
 What distinguishes this breed is the ridge of hair down its back which grows in the opposite direction of the rest of its coat causing a ridge, thus the name Ridgeback.

-Do your homework with this one, find a reputable breeder.
+Do your homework with these dogs and find a reputable breeder.
 Sergio, who has owned several Ridgebacks, likes Kengali Rhodesian Ridgebacks.
 If his girls Jada and Mila are any indication, they do an amazing job.

 And we’ll leave you with some video to show you what great runners they are.
-First check out this video from Juan Fernando Rengifo of Colombia and his two Ridgebacks Duma and Kenya.
+Check out this video from Juan Fernando Rengifo of Colombia and his two Ridgebacks Duma and Kenya.